ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

-IOPS is measured based on a load profile of 16-KB blocks with random 50 percent read and 50 percent writes.
+IOPS is measured based on a load profile of 16-KB blocks with random 50% read and 50% writes.
 Workloads that differ from this profile can experience inferior performance.
 To improve performance, you can try [adjusting the host queue depth settings](/docs/BlockStorage?topic=BlockStorage-hostqueuesettings) or [enabling Jumbo frames](/docs/FileStorage?topic=FileStorage-jumboframes).

 ## What happens when a smaller block size is used to measure performance?
 {: #smallblock}